Wasserstein Distance, Fourier Series and Applications: Proof of Theorem 1

 as long as the argument does not depend on $N$.
-We note that we can assume that $f$ has mean value 0 since otherwise the two measures have different total mass and no transport is possible.
+We note that we can assume that $f$ has mean value 0 since $f dx$ is a perturbation of probability measure.
 We will also assume that $b_{k} = 0$ and deal with the sine series.
 The cosine series can be dealt with in the same way, the cases are combined using the triangle inequality.
 The bound is derived from an explicit but nontrivial transport plan.
 This transport compiles a frequency-by-frequency statistics and then looks at the aggregate effect.
 It can be described as follows (see Fig. 4): we fix $x$ and determine mass transfer to $y$ as follows.

 \begin{enumerate} \item We go through all the frequencies $a_k \sin{kx}$.
-If $a_k \sin{kx} > 0$, then we divide that positive mass into two equally sized positive masses $(a_k/2)\sin{kx}$ and spread them \textit{non-uniformly} over the two adjacent valleys (see Fig. 4). \item More precisely, if $y$ is a point in an adjacent valley, then the amount of mass transported from $x$ to $y$ is set to be $ (k/4) \sin{(kx)} (-\sin{k y}) dy$.
-This maps every single frequency to 0. \item Finally, we look at all possible pairs of points $(x,y)$ and study the total amount of mass $m_1$ that is being transported from $x$ to $y$ and the total amount of mass $m_2$ from $y$ to $x$.
+If $a_k \sin{kx} > 0$, then we divide that positive mass into two equally sized positive masses $(a_k/2)\sin{kx}$ and spread them \textit{non-uniformly} over the two adjacent valleys (see Fig. 4). \item More precisely, if $y$ is a point in an adjacent valley, then the amount of mass transported from $x$ to $y$ is set to be $ (a_k/4) \sin{(kx)} (-\sin{k y}) dy$.
+This maps every frequency to 0. \item Finally, we look at all possible pairs of points $(x,y)$ and study the total amount of mass $m_1$ that is being transported from $x$ to $y$ and the total amount of mass $m_2$ from $y$ to $x$.
 Clearly, if both $m_1$ and $m_2$ are positive, then there is a bit of redundancy happening; we remedy it to by only transporting $|m_1 - m_2|$ wherever it needs to go (the direction is not important: the transportation cost is $|m_1 - m_2||x-y|^p$). \end{enumerate}

 The way the transport plan is set up, there is one favorable cancellation early on in the computation of the cost that simplifies matters.
 However, it is quite conceivable that an entirely different transport plan could yield better results.
 We introduce, for the purpose of abbreviation, the set